Health literacy resources for clinicians, service providers and managers

 Healthdirect Australia resources

 This webpage contains a video and text detailing what the healthdirect Symptom checker is, and how it supports GPs and patients, by increasing the health literacy of patients about their situation before attending their GP appointments.
+On this website you can search by A-Z health topics, or by conditions, symptoms or life stages.

 Translated resources / multicultural health resources